Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

 - Total claim amounts are aggregated per policy
 - For ClaimAmountCut, the claim amounts (pre-aggregation) were cut at 100,000 per single claim.
 We choose to use this amount rather than the raw ClaimAmount.
 (100,000 is the 0.9984 quantile but claims > 100,000 account for 25% of the overall claim amount)
 - We aggregate the total claim amounts per policy
-* ClaimNb is the total number of claims per policy, and ClaimNb_pos as the claim number with claim amount greater zero
+* ClaimNb is the total number of claims per policy with claim amount greater zero
 * VehPower, VehAge, and DrivAge are clipped and/or digitized into bins so that they can be used as categoricals later on

 ```python